Raexyl/Zippy/README.md

 Basic 2D Rendering Engine

 Todo: -
- - Custom Vector Class? (steal from Snappy?)
- - Custom colour class?
- - Line Class
+ - Refine Line Class
- - Renderer Class?
+	 - This is probably a template for all other classes now

 Project Aims: -
  - Draw lines.